Preserving Historic Fabrics, Costumes,

 Costumes, Flags, Quilts, Tapestries & Fiber Art

-Costumes and historic clothing—from wedding dresses and uniforms to theater garments—benefit from careful support and fabric conservation.
-Flat textiles such as quilts, banners, embroideries, and tapestries may call for tapestry cleaning, flag preservation, and mounting solutions that distribute weight and reduce strain.
-We also treat household and ceremonial textiles, rugs, ecclesiastical pieces, hats, and mixed-media fiber art that combine fabric with metal or organic elements.
+Costumes and historic garments—including wedding dresses, uniforms, and theatrical clothing—benefit from careful structural support and textile conservation.
+Flat textiles such as quilts, banners, embroideries, and tapestries may require specialized cleaning, stabilization, and mounting solutions that distribute weight and reduce stress on the fibers.
+We also treat household and ceremonial textiles, rugs, ecclesiastical objects, hats, and mixed-media fiber works that incorporate metal, organic, or other composite materials.

 Process & Documentation